Toyah Willcox: 2011–present: Anniversary tours, Posh Pop, and later work

-In 2020 the box set Toyah Solo was released, containing six solo albums with bonus material, one Rare, Remixed and Revisited CD, and a DVD with promo videos and interviews.

-In 2020, following their acquisition of the Toyah Safari catalogue, Cherry Red Records began reissuing Toyah's early albums in deluxe 2CD/DVD and vinyl formats.
+In 2020, the box set Toyah Solo was released, containing six solo albums with bonus material, one Rare, Remixed and Revisited CD, and a DVD with promo videos and interviews.
+Also in 2020, following their acquisition of the Toyah Safari catalogue, Cherry Red Records began reissuing Willcox's early albums in deluxe 2CD/DVD and vinyl formats.
 Both Sheep Farming in Barnet and Blue Meaning have been reissued, both appearing in the UK Albums Chart.

-During the first UK lockdown of 2020, Toyah began broadcasting from her home across social media and YouTube.
+During the first UK lockdown of 2020, Willcox began broadcasting from her home across social media and YouTube.
 On Saturdays she answers fan questions and shares archive performances in Toyah at Home and co-hosts Agony Aunts alongside her husband Robert Fripp.
-However, it is her Sunday Lunch series with Fripp that has garnered the most notoriety, frequently going viral and racking up millions of hits on YouTube.
+However, it is her Sunday Lunch series with Fripp that has garnered the most fame, frequently going viral and racking up millions of hits on YouTube.
+She and Fripp started publishing weekly videos in 2021, covering songs such as Slipknot's "Psychosocial", Billy Idol's "Rebel Yell", Rammstein's "Keine Lust", Foo Fighters' "All My Life", Grace Jones' "Slave to the Rhythm" and Rage Against the Machine's "Killing in the Name".
+On 12 August 2022, they released "Slave to the Rhythm" as a digital download and streaming single.
+The duo toured the UK in 2023, performing the Sunday Lunch songs in concert.

-She released Posh Pop, her first solo studio album since 2008, on CD and vinyl via DMG on 27 August 2021, with the album featuring 10 tracks composed by Toyah and "Slave to the Rhythm" co-writer Simon Darlow.
+Willcox released Posh Pop, her first solo studio album since 2008, on CD and vinyl via DMG on 27 August 2021, with the album featuring 10 tracks composed by Willcox and "Slave to the Rhythm" co-writer Simon Darlow.
 The album reached no. 22 in the chart.

-Alongside Fripp, Toyah continued with their Sunday Lunch online series.
-Recent editions of Willcox and Fripp’s weekly covers series – which they launched amid COVID-19 lockdowns in 2020 – have included their take on Slipknot's "Psychosocial", Billy Idol's "Rebel Yell", Rammstein's "Keine Lust", Foo Fighters' "All My Life", Grace Jones' "Slave to the Rhythm" and Rage Against the Machine's "Killing in the Name".
-On 12 August 2022, they released "Slave to the Rhythm" as a digital download and streaming single.

 In August 2022, she appeared as herself in two episodes of the BBC Radio 4 series The Archers.

-Toyah will be joining Billy Idol on his UK live dates this October on The Roadside Tour 2022, alongside special guests, Killing Joke.
+Willcox joined Billy Idol on his UK live dates on The Roadside Tour 2022, alongside special guests Killing Joke.

+In 2023, she starred in the short film Weightless, which received an award at the New Renaissance Film Festival.
+In December 2023 Willcox was a celebrity presenter on the BBC One property auction series Homes Under the Hammer.

+From September 2024 she was a contestant on the twenty-second series of the BBC competition Strictly Come Dancing and was partnered with professional dancer Neil Jones.
+She described the show as "the best experience of her life".
+Willcox and Jones were placed at the bottom of the leader board in the first week, with 12 points.
+They scored 18 points in week two, yet were placed at the bottom of the leaderboard when the scores from both weeks were combined.
+The audience vote landed the couple in the bottom two, but they beat Tom Dean and partner Nadiya Bychkova in the dance-off.
+They scored 15 points in week three and were again at the bottom of the leaderboard.
+Placed by the audience in the bottom two, they lost the dance-off to Paul Merson and Karen Hauer.
+In late 2025 she supported Adam Ant on selected dates of his UK Tour.